-“It is a mature neighborhood,” said Chris Haviland, a Realtor with Carolina One.
-“It was one of the first subdivisions north of the Isle of Palms Connector.
+It's a mature neighborhood and one of the first subdivisions north of the Isle of Palms Connector.

 Years ago, when you would drive up Highway 17, Brickyard was on the outskirts of town.
 Now it’s becoming more central as the town grows north.”

 And Mount Pleasant has been growing.
-“People have begun referring to Mount Pleasant in terms of north and south, and Brickyard is truly central to the two,” said Clay Cunningham, a Realtor with Carolina One.
+Mount Pleasant can be divided into both north and south, but Brickyard Plantation is central to both.

 There is something for everyone at Brickyard Plantation.
 Made up of nine neighborhoods, prices range from the low $300s to $2.2 million.
 Buyers can find a brick-front home on a half-acre, cul-de-sac lot listed for $374,900 or deep-water property with a private dock and a boat lift at $1.7 million.